github/developer.github.com/content/changes/2015-01-07-prepare-for-organization-permissions-changes.md

 ### Breaking changes coming on February 24

-On February 24, 2014, these API changes will become official parts of the GitHub API v3.
-At that time, the custom media type will no longer be required to access these API changes.
+If your application uses any of the following APIs, then you are affected by this change:

-If your application does any of these things:
+- APIs for managing your organization's admins through the Owners team

-- Uses the API to manage your organization's admins through the Owners team
+- The [List your repositories][list-your-repos] API
-- Uses the [List your repositories][list-your-repos] API
+- The [List your organizations][list-your-organizations] API
-- Uses the [List your organizations][list-your-organizations] API
+- The [List user organizations][list-user-organizations] API

-- Uses the [List user organizations][list-user-organizations] API
+If your application uses these APIs, we urge you to update your application as soon as possible.
+(Read [last month's announcement][org-permissions-preview] for more details on the changes.)

-We urge you to update your application as soon as possible.
-Read the [update Organization Permissions API][org-permissions-preview] blog post for more details on the changes.
+Starting today, we're offering a migration period allowing applications to opt in to these changes (as described below).
+On February 24, these changes will become official parts of the GitHub API v3.
+At that time, these changes will apply to all API consumers.

 ### Migration period